 The Benefits of Treadmills: Research Insights

-- Convenience: Treadmills allow for workouts at any time, regardless of weather conditions.
-A study by the International Health, Racquet & Sportsclub Association found that 70% of users preferred treadmills for their accessibility.
+- Convenience: Work out anytime, rain or shine.
+A report from the International Health & Sportsclub Association found 70% of users favour treadmills for accessibility.

 Technological Advancements in Treadmills